jsoncodes/jsoncodes.github.io/_posts/event-sourcing/2018-01-01-things-you-need-to-know-before-event-sourcing.md

 series_post_title: Introduction
 ---

-Event sourcing is becoming a popular topic with a lot of information and talks available online describing the theory however in my experience I have found that information about event sourcing in practice is harder to come by.
+Event sourcing is becoming a popular topic with a lot of information and talks available online describing the theory but my experience has been that information about applying event sourcing in practice is harder to come by.
 This series is aimed at providing a practical guide (including some .NET code samples) of things you need to know before building an event sourced application.
+I am by no means an expert but I want to share my experiences and what I have learned from writing event sourced applications in the past.

 I am going to assume some knowledge of the theory of event sourcing (as there are better sources for this) though I will provide a quick introduction to the core concepts.